 The syntax of the Else If in SQL Server is as follows:

 IF (Expression 1) BEGIN Statement 1; END ELSE IF (Expression 2) BEGIN Statement 2; END ..........
 ELSE BEGIN Default Statement; END

-There will be some situations where condition 1, condition 2 is TRUE, for example:
+In Sql Server Else If examples, there will be some situations where condition 1, condition 2 is TRUE, for example:

 x = 30, y = 15